The 2nd Day in London

 King's Cross Station

-We got off the bus at Oxford Circus, and walked Regent Street to Piccadilly Circus.
+We got off the bus at Oxford Circus and walked down Regent Street back to Piccadilly Circus.

 Comments